llvm/mlir-www/website/content/getting_started/TestingGuide.md

 ```

 The above example is another way to write the original example shown in the main
-[FileCheck tests](#filecheck-tests) section.
-There are a few problems with this
+[`lit` and `FileCheck` tests](#lit-and-filecheck-tests) section.
+There are a few
-test; below is a breakdown of the no-nos of this test to specifically highlight
+problems with this test; below is a breakdown of the no-nos of this test to
-best practices.
+specifically highlight best practices.

 *   Tests should be self-contained.